followcrom/tech257-sparta-app/README.md

 ## Run Script on new Image

-As the new image is a copy of the orignal VM, it already has the nginx server installed, so we can trim our deploy script a little.
-However, the app itself is going to be copied to a different location: **/repo/app**.
-Let's do that:
+As the new image is a copy of the original VM, it already has the **nginx server** installed, so we can trim our deploy script a little.
+However, the app itself is going to be copied to a different location: **/repo/app**, so let's do that:

 `sudo git clone https://github.com/followcrom/tech257-sparta-app.git /repo`